UBUNTUTHEDISTRO/quomannd-line/README.md

 # quomannd-line
 A CLI written on Python. thx tutorials!

-anyone can add commands easily! this was written using python version 3.7 on **Geany**.
+anyone can add commands easily! this was written using python version 3.9 on **Geany**.

+ok ima bye
+(O-O) /